yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 <div class="try-it">
   <h2>Try It: HTML Forms</h2>
-  <p>In a new CodePen, create an HTML with at least 4 inputs.
-Use at least 2 different types of inputs.</p>
+  <p>What kind of questions would you want to ask a user?
+Remix <a target="blank" href="https://glitch.com/~try-it-html-forms">this Glitch project</a>.
+Write at least 4 input elements in the HTML.
+Use at least 2 different types of inputs.
+Then, write a button so that the user can submit the form.</p>
+  <p>In the app, try providing a value as a user - what does each type of input do, or show the user?</p>
   <p>Finished early?
 Check out other types of input you have available with HTML <a target="blank" href="https://www.w3schools.com/html/html_form_input_types.asp">here</a>.
 Also, check out the <code class="try-it-code">textarea</code> element.</p>
 </div>